Kabrie/vibrantabhi19.github.io/_posts/2016-12-10-activation-function-in-neual-network.md

 title: "An insight into Neural network's Activation functions"
 date: "2016-12-17"
 slug: "activation_function"
-description: "Are you a beginner in Neural Network confused about which activation function you should use, well here is a breif of the common activation functions that are used in Neural Network."
+description: "Are you a beginner in Neural Network confused about which activation function you should use, well here is a brief of the common activation functions that are used in Neural Network."
 category:
   - Neural Network
   - Machine Learning